CICS: History

 CICS was preceded by an earlier, single-threaded transaction processing system, IBM MTCS.
 An 'MTCS-CICS bridge' was later developed to allow these transactions to execute under CICS with no change to the original application programs.

-IBM's Customer Information Control System (CICS), first developed in conjunction with Michigan Bell in 1966.
+IBM's Customer Information Control System (CICS) was first developed in conjunction with Michigan Bell in 1966.
 Ben Riggins was an IBM systems engineer at Virginia Electric Power Co. when he came up with the idea for the online system.

 CICS was originally developed in the United States out of the IBM Development Center in Des Plaines, Illinois, beginning in 1966 to address requirements from the public utility industry.
 The first CICS product was announced in 1968, named Public Utility Customer Information Control System, or PU-CICS.
 It became clear immediately that it had applicability to many other industries, so the Public Utility prefix was dropped with the introduction of the first release of the CICS Program Product on July 8, 1969, not long after IMS database management system.

 For the next few years, CICS was developed in Palo Alto and was considered a less important "smaller" product than IMS which IBM then considered more strategic.
 Customer pressure kept it alive, however.
 When IBM decided to end development of CICS in 1974 to concentrate on IMS, the CICS development responsibility was picked up by the IBM Hursley site in the United Kingdom, which had just ceased work on the PL/I compiler and so knew many of the same customers as CICS.
 The core of the development work continues in Hursley today alongside contributions from labs in India, China, Russia, Australia, and the United States.